Nomkid/littlebiglogic/wiki/computing-components/analog-integer-arithmetic/README.md

 ### Inf direction combiner equality

-A more efficient equality checker can be built with a direction combiner and an input of `-inf`:
+A more efficient equality checker can be built with a [Holy Cow converter](/wiki/computing-components/analog-conversions/README.md#holy-cow-converter).

 ![image](eq1.png)